-Who doesn’t want to sit by the fireside on dark, cold nights, wizened and wise and eccentric, telling irreverent tales of your sad, bad, mad, richly crazy days to a circle of gobsmacked youngsters who are not scared of you or your peculiar smell?
+Who doesn’t want to sit by the fireside on dark, cold nights, wizened and wise and eccentric, telling irreverent tales of your bad, mad, richly crazy days to a circle of gobsmacked youngsters who are not scared of you, or your peculiar smell?

-I will raise my voice from a deadly whisper – as eyes get bigger and bodies lean closer – and yell Hold it right there, Outlaw! and sense (I won’t see, my eyes are bad) the nervous twitches and sweaty excitement.
-Hmmf.
+I will raise my voice from a deadly whisper and, as small eyes get bigger and bodies lean closer, yell Hold it right there, Outlaw!
+I’ll sense (I won’t see, my eyes are bad) the nervous twitches and sweaty excitement.

 In the early days of motherhood I was a zombie.
-I wasn’t even pushing up daisies when something raised me up – I was just fumbling to switch off the alarm, or getting a tiny, hungry mouth latched onto a nipple so I could go back to sleep.
+I wasn’t pushing up daisies when something raised me up.
+I was just fumbling to switch off the alarm, or getting a tiny, hungry mouth latched onto a nipple so I could go back to sleep.

 To recall anything from those days I need photo flash cards to light up the synapses and then I go Ohhhhhh, noooooow I remember.